valhalla/chef-valhalla/README.md

 We welcome contributions to the cookbook.
 If you would like to report an issue, or even better fix an existing one, please use the [chef issue tracker](https://github.com/valhalla/chef-valhalla/issues) on GitHub.

-If you would like to make an improvement to the cookbook, please be aware that we adhere to strict style guidlines all valhalla projects are written mostly in C++11, in the K&R (1TBS variant) with two spaces as indentation.
-We generally follow this [c++ style guide](http://google-styleguide.googlecode.com/svn/trunk/cppguide.html).
-We welcome contributions as pull requests to the [repository](https://github.com/valhalla/demos) and highly recommend that your pull request include a test to validate the addition/change of functionality.
+If you would like to make an improvement to the cookbook, please be aware that we adhere to strict style guidlines and enforce them using `rake`.
+We welcome contributions as pull requests to the [repository](https://github.com/valhalla/chef-valhalla).